vali-fake-acc/proiect-mobile/README.md

 # proiect-mobile

 Project name: Get Shit Done

 Autor: Valentin Neagu

-Descriere: This app will help you get shit done.
+Description: This app will help you get shit done.
 You still have to prioritise and execute though...

 Built for Android.
 Using: flask (python), javascript